Q: Miriam, with a new single out, your hiatus seems over. Am I right?

 Q: Please do so.

 Q: It was him, right?
-Would you mind to describe him?
+Would you mind describing him?

 A: With pleasure.
 He was a tall, robust man with short, black hair - not exactly an eye-candy if you know what I mean.
 Later on, my photograph worked with him, trying to fix him for our group photo.
 Still, I have never met someone so rigid, so unwavering despite my best effort.
 It's a bit silly, but what woman would not find insulting if she comes out empty-handed?